Large Scale White Noise and Cosmology: Introduction

 On observable scales, we see an HZ --- not a LSWN --- spectrum.
 This implies that the $k_\mathrm{LSWN}$ must correspond to wavelengths longer than we have observed.
 Roughly speaking, the largest observed wavelength is the current horizon size, or $\sim10\,\mathrm{Gpc}$, so $k_\mathrm{LSWN}\,\mathrm{Gpc} \lesssim 0.1$.
 Given the relation between $k_\mathrm{LSWN}/k_\mathrm{nl} \sim 10^{-10}$, this requires that $k_\mathrm{nl}\,\mathrm{pc} \lesssim 1$.
 In other words, the dominant non-linearities are on comoving scales greater then $\sim 1\,\mathrm{pc}$.

 This numerology extrapolates the observed HZ spectrum down to the pc which is far smaller than our observational sensitivity.
 Thus, this extrapolation may or may not be valid.
 However, if one can extrapolate, then one can only extrapolate the HZ spectrum to the pc scale.
 If one extrapolated to scales smaller than a pc, the non-linearities on these smaller scales would produce too much LSWN, causing $k_\mathrm{LSWN}$ to be larger than $(10\,\mathrm{Gpc})^{-1}$.
-This is inconsistent with observations.
+This is inconsistent with observations so one \emph{cannot} extrapolate the observed HZ spectrum to scales smaller than $\sim1\,\mathrm{pc}$.
 This cutoff on the short wavelength power spectrum is a new constraint on viable cosmological models.